ITensor/website/docs/code_conventions.md

     * Regular (copying, such as `int j`) and const reference (such as `const MPO& H`) arguments.
     * Non-const reference or pointer arguments.
     * Arguments with defaults (which must come last anyway).

-##Operators##

-* Single-site operator tensors have one unprimed Site index `S` and one primed Site Index `S'`.
-  For IQTensor operators, IQIndex `S` has an In Arrow and `S'` an Out Arrow.

-* Each tensor of a matrix product operator (MPO) follows the same conventions as single-site operators.

 </br>